 Strategic Planning

-In 2020, the Graduate Program in Civil Engineering (PPGEC) at UFV began implementing a systematic strategic planning process, structured in four-year cycles.
-The Strategic Planning Policy was developed with broad participation from the academic community, including faculty members, students, staff, and alumni.
-It provides for annual evaluations conducted by a representative committee from the Program.
-The revised policy for the 2025–2028 cycle was finalized in the first semester of 2024, with strengthened biennial self-assessment and the use of quantitative indicators for continuous monitoring.
+In 2020, the Graduate Program in Civil Engineering (PPGEC) at UFV initiated the adoption of a systematic strategic planning model based on four-year cycles.
+The Strategic Planning Policy was established with broad participation from the academic community—including faculty, students, technical staff, and alumni—and dictates annual evaluations led by a representative program committee.
+The policy review for the 2025–2028 quadrennium was finalized in the first half of 2024, strengthening the biennial self-evaluation and utilizing quantitative indicators for continuous monitoring.

 Integration with Institutional Planning

-The PPGEC’s planning is aligned with UFV’s Institutional Development Plan (PDI 2024–2029), particularly in the areas of Research, Graduate Studies, Internationalization, and Innovation.
-Additionally, the Program contributes to institutional goals related to education, outreach, culture, and sustainability.
-This alignment ensures institutional coherence and enhances the impact of planned actions.
+PPGEC’s strategic planning aligns with UFV’s Institutional Development Plan (PDI 2024–2029), particularly across the core dimensions of Research, Graduate Education, Internationalization, and Innovation.
+Additionally, the program collaborates with institutional milestones related to professional training, community outreach, culture, and sustainability.
+Engaging with these overarching goals ensures institutional coherence and amplifies the impact of planned actions.

-The planning process was based on a SWOT analysis, CAPES evaluations, and internal self-assessment reports.
-From these inputs, strategic and operational objectives were defined along with performance indicators and annual targets.
-All actions were organized into a detailed action plan that identifies responsibilities, timelines, justifications, methods, and estimated costs.
-The adopted model emphasizes decentralized and participatory management and integrates SEI and Sucupira systems as support tools.
+The strategic planning was informed by a SWOT analysis, CAPES assessments, and internal self-evaluation reports.
+Based on these insights, strategic and operational goals were outlined alongside performance indicators with annual targets.
+All efforts were organized into a detailed action plan establishing coordinators, timelines, rationales, methods, and budgets.
+The adopted model emphasizes decentralized and participatory management, incorporating the SEI and Sucupira systems as core support tools.

 Objectives and Actions by Strategic Axis

-The curriculum was restructured, with the creation and removal of courses, inclusion of English-language offerings, and systematic evaluation by both faculty and students.
-The goal is to foster interdisciplinary learning and align the curriculum with current demands.
+A comprehensive restructuring of the curriculum was established, encompassing the creation and discontinuation of specific courses, expanding English-taught course offerings, and deploying systematic evaluations by both faculty and students.
+The objective is to promote interdisciplinary exchange across areas and align training with contemporary professional demands.

 Knowledge Production

-PPGEC aims to increase publications in high-impact journals, enhance technical and technological outputs, and boost the number of theses and dissertations linked to scientific publications.
-Awards and training sessions are planned to support these outcomes.
+PPGEC aims to increase peer-reviewed publications in top-tier high-impact journals, expand technical and technological outputs, and maximize the proportion of theses and dissertations directly associated with scientific publications.
+Initiatives such as academic awards and technical training are planned to incentivize these results.

 Internationalization